 (2) Without the prior written

 approval of the court, no person who is not a lawyer may represent a person

-other than himself or be listed on the notice of appeal or other appeal
+other than himself or herself or be listed on the notice of appeal or other appeal

 document, or on the brief, or sit at counsel table in the courtroom or present

 written approval shall be made in writing at the time of filing the appeal or,

 if it relates to briefing or oral argument, not later than 15 days before the